OnroerendErfgoed/atramhasis/paper/paper.md

 Atramhasis uses [SQLAlchemy](https://sqlalchemy.org), a database abstraction layer, so it can be run with different relational databases.
-We recommend [PostgreSQL](https://postgresql.org) for an enterprise multi-user production environment such as the Flanders Heritage thesaurus.
-It has been serving 25.000 visitors annually.
+We recommend [PostgreSQL](https://postgresql.org) for an enterprise multi-user production environment such as the Flanders Heritage thesaurus, which has been serving 25.000 visitors annually.
 [SQLite](https://sqlite.org) is very well suited for a single-user environment and rapid prototyping.
-By using this very simple file-based backend and not configuring any authentication Atramhasis has been used a quick SKOS editor by people not wanting to write SKOS by hand.
+By using this very simple file-based backend and not configuring any authentication, Atramhasis has been used as a quick SKOS editor by people not wanting to write SKOS by hand.

 Since we already had multiple thesauri, a single instance of Atramhasis can host multiple conceptschemes (\autoref{fig:conceptschemes}).
 Creating a conceptscheme requires somewhat more work than creating a concept or collection.
-Generally it is best left to system admins and IT-experts who can also setup a URI generation scheme and [handler](https://https://github.com/OnroerendErfgoed/urihandler), decide on some special configuration settings and know how the conceptscheme will be used in other applications.
+Generally it is best left to system admins and IT experts who can also set up a URI generation scheme and [handler](https://https://github.com/OnroerendErfgoed/urihandler), decide on some special configuration settings, and know how the conceptscheme will be used in other applications.

 ![All conceptschemes in a single Atramhasis instance\label{fig:conceptschemes}](atramhasis_conceptschemes.png)